columbus-elst-connection/l-system-workshop/book/src/parser/utilities.md

 ## number
 Many digits strung together form a number.

+## end
+Sometimes we just want to make sure that we completely parsed a structure.
+I.e. nothing of the input should be left over after we are finished parsing.

+An `end` parser should come in handy with that.
+It accepts a parser and depending on that parser succeeds it will either

+* *when successful with an empty remainder* return the result and an empty remainder.
+* *when successful with remaining input* report an error.
+* *when unsuccessful* report the corresponding error.

 ## Exercises
 1. Implement `skip` parser.
 Hint: take a look at `map`
 2. Implement `space` and `spaces` parser.
 Hint: don't forget about `skip`.
 3. Implement `newline`.
 Hint: take a look at `one_of`.
 4. Implement `digit`.
 Hint: take a look at `any`.
 5. Implement `number`.
 Hint: take a look at `many` and don't forget about `digit`.
+6. Implement `end`.
+Hint closure are parsers as well.